SCOTCAT.COM

 Relevant Information:

 Description: 4 pairs of barbels.
-Reproduction: Oviparous, eggs are unguarded.
+Habitat: Schooling species, confined to larger rivers; most active during the night.
 Aquarium Care: Better to be kept in groups of at least four as they will not do too well as solitary animals.
 Quite a delicate catfish for the aquarium so would need good filtration and water changes adhered to.
+Reproduction: Oviparous, eggs are unguarded.
 Diet: In its natural habitat it feeds mainly on aquatic and small terrestrial insects.
 In the aquarium, Daphnia and frozen mosquito larvae.
+Etymology: The specific name congica: Referring to the origin of the type material of this species, the Congo Basin.

 Common Name: